 Organizations may prefer to work with multiple cloud vendors in an attempt to avoid vendor lock-in, while also cherry-picking the best possible providers for specific specialized services.
 However, some vendors offer increased discounts for higher-tier clients, rewarding those who spend more with them.

 Likewise, the added administrative responsibilities and the associated costs that come from trying to manage a multi-cloud solution may be adding to your overall cloud spend.
 If you are working with more than one cloud provider, take a look at what the solution may be costing you and whether your preferred provider might offer discounted services should you decide to work with them exclusively.
 At the end of the day, multi and hybrid clouds are a reality but picking the right provider for the right workload is important to manage at scale.
 You can benefit from enterprise agreements with select providers.
-Morpheus can pass through that EA pricing to give true price visibility.
+Morpheus can pass through that EA pricing to give true price visibility and improve your overall cloud cost optimization.

 - Make Cost Awareness Part of Your Culture